kbss-cvut/termit-web/_pages/about.markdown

 ## Deployments

 TermIt is an open-source project.
-The core version is available from [TermItGitHub](https://github.com/kbss-cvut/termit).
+The core version is developed on [GitHub](https://github.com/kbss-cvut/termit).
 For specific customers were created few specific versions.
 TermIt is already running in following deployments:

 {% include feature_row type="right"%}
 {% include feature_row id="feature_row2" type="left"%}

 [Install](/install) and try  core version.
-Feel free to [contact us](mailto:petr.kremen@fel.cvut.cz), if there is something missing.
+Feel free to [contact us](mailto:petr.kremen@fel.cvut.cz), if there is something missing, or report issue in [this repository]([frontend](https://github.com/kbss-cvut/termit-ui).
 TermIt is partly modular system and we can deploy it specifically for Your needs.

 ## Live demo